 Add External Wallets

-You can add the customer or counterparty self-custody or hosted crypto external wallets to the Cybrid platform using
+Add customer or counterparty self-custody or hosted crypto external

-Types of External Wallets
+Types of external wallets

 | Type | Description |